Isle of Man Railway locomotives: No. 18 Ailsa

 This locomotive was built by Hunslet in 1994 for use during the construction of the Jubilee line extension of the London Underground.
-It was later used by the contractors who re-laid approximately two-thirds of the Port Erin line in conjunction with the IRIS project, which saw a sewerage scheme which saw a main sewerage pipeline being laid beneath the railway in 2000–2002.
+It was later used by the contractors who re-laid approximately two-thirds of the Port Erin line in conjunction with the IRIS project, which saw a sewerage pipeline being laid beneath the railway in 2000–2002.
 Upon completion of the work the locomotive was bought from the contractors and named Ailsa after the Marquess of Ailsa, who had greatly contributed to the railway in the late 1960s.

 At first the locomotive remained in plain white livery until the removal of some of its ballast weights resulted in a rust-red lower half with a white top.
 In November 2024 it was repainted blue with red buffer beams.

 The locomotive has a somewhat squat appearance because it was originally built to work on construction railways, although the cab was extended upwards before its arrival on island.
 The limited visibility for the driver has seen it fitted with closed circuit television cameras to aid vision.
 This disability, the absence of a continuous vacuum brake system and a mechanically governed top speed of 25 km/h make the locomotive unsuitable for passenger workings and it is mostly used on shunting and permanent way duties.